How To Use

 .Build();

-Add the tag helper import to your _ViewImports.cshtml
+Add the tag helper import to your _ViewImports.cshtml file.

-@addTagHelper *, BlockFarmEditor.RCL
+@addTagHelper *, BlockFarmEditor.Umbraco

-to your umbraco layout’s head section.
+Add the register tag helper <register-block-farm></register-block-farm> to your umbraco layout’s head section.
 This tag helper registers the front end javascript needed when in edit mode.

 <html>